Exactly Solvable Topological Phase Transition in a Quantum Dimer Model

 \textit{Review of the RK Hamiltonian}--- The quantum dimer Hilbert space is the span of the orthonormal basis $\{|\dconfig\rangle\}$, where $\dconfig$ denotes a dimer configuration.
 The RK Hamiltonian \cite{rokhsar1988superconductivity}, written on the square lattice, is

-where the sum is over all plaquettes (faces) of the lattice.
+where the sum is over all plaquettes of the lattice.
 At the RK point, when $J=V$, the exact ground state is solvable and is a uniform superposition of all possible dimer configurations.
 However, in order to witness the rich phenomena arising in weighted classical dimer models, we seek to construct a generalized RK Hamiltonian whose ground state is a weighted superposition of all possible dimer configurations.

-\textit{Exact Hamiltonian for weighted dimer coverings}--- In this section, we engineer a Hamiltonian whose exact ground state can be determined and has dimer coverings appearing with amplitudes proportional to a product of the edge weights.
+\textit{Exact Hamiltonian for weighted dimer coverings}--- In this section, we define an explicit Hamiltonian whose exact ground state can be determined and has dimer coverings appearing with amplitudes proportional to a product of the edge weights.
+This construction falls into a class of generalized RK Hamiltonians considered in Refs.~\cite{henley2004classical,castelnovo2005quantum}.
+We also consider uniqueness of the ground state, which in general does not follow from the usual identification of an exactly solvable ground state.
 For simplicity, we start with the square lattice, but the construction can be generalized to any graph with an RK Hamiltonian.